 2. Identify Key Areas of Inquiry

 Break down the event into key areas that you want to evaluate.
-This may include content quality, speaker effectiveness, venue logistics, networking opportunities, etc. Each key area should have corresponding questions that address specific aspects related to it, as shown in earlier in this blog.
+This may include content quality, speaker effectiveness, venue logistics, networking opportunities, etc. Each key area should have corresponding questions that address specific aspects related to it, as shown earlier in this blog.

 3. Determine Number of Surveys

-Best practices tell us that for conferences and summits, it’s best to conduct pre-event, during event, and post-event surveys as they all have a different purpose.
+Best practices tell us that for conferences and summits, it’s best to conduct pre-event, during-event, and post-event surveys as they all have a different purpose.

-- Post-event questions, many of which have been covered in this blog, focus on collecting feedback from attendees to gain an accurate assessment of your event’s strengths and weaknesses.
+Many of which have been covered in this blog, focus on collecting feedback from attendees to gain an accurate assessment of your event’s strengths and weaknesses.

-4. Select the Survey Format
+7. Select the Survey Format

-5. Design the Survey Questions
+8. Design the Survey Questions

-6. Pilot Test the Survey
+9. Pilot Test the Survey

 Before distributing the survey to all attendees, conduct a pilot test with a small group of individuals.
 Gather feedback on the clarity, relevance, and effectiveness of the survey questions.
 Then, make any necessary revisions based on the feedback received.

-7. Analyze and Act on the Feedback
+10. Analyze and Act on the Feedback

 Conclusion